mpieva/quicksand-build/README.md

   Pipeline ARGS
        --outdir  PATH    : Directory to save the output in.
 Default = "out" --kmers   KMERS   : Comma-separated list of kmers for which databases are created (e.g. 21,22,23).
-Default=22 Nextflow ARGS (only one dash!)
+Default=22 --include STRING  : comma-separated string of Taxa that should be in the DB, e.g. "Mammalia".
+Default='root' Nextflow ARGS (only one dash!)
        -profile  PROFILE : Run the pipeline with the assigned profile (see profiles below) -resume           : Resume the previous run (if it was stopped in the mean time)